 The majority of people can get a COVID-19 vaccine

 Out of the tens of thousands of people who were tested in the initial COVID-19 vaccine trial, there were no serious adverse effects.
-Now that 548 million people doses of the vaccine have been given to more than 213 million people in the U.S., there has been a very small number of adverse effects.
+Now that more than 600 million doses of the vaccine have been given to more than 213 million people in the U.S., there has been a very small number of adverse effects.

 If you've had previous severe allergic reaction such as face swelling, difficulty breathing, or treatment with an EpiPen after a vaccination, then you should discuss with your doctor whether it's safe to get the COVID-19 vaccine.
 Common allergies like hay fever or food allergies are not a reason to avoid the vaccine.
 You have a greater chance of experiencing long-term side effects or dying from COVID-19 than experiencing an adverse reaction to the vaccine.